Under Fire For Alleged Sexual Harassment, Texas Rep. Blake Farenthold Resigns

 Farenthold had already announced he wouldn't seek re-election and had pledged to pay back the $84,000 he used to settle the claim, but he had hedged on that promise as of late, according to CNN.
 Farenthold was also facing a House Ethics Committee investigation into allegations of sexual harassment.

-Farenthold's office did not respond to inquires about whether or not he had yet repaid the settlement money, but, in a statement, National Republican Congressional Committee Chairman Steve Stivers, R-Ohio, urged the outgoing representative to do so.
+Farenthold's office did not respond to inquires about whether he had repaid the settlement money, but, in a statement, National Republican Congressional Committee Chairman Steve Stivers, R-Ohio, urged the outgoing representative to do so.

 "I hope Blake is true to his word and pays back the $84,000 of taxpayer money he used as a settlement," Stivers said.
 "As I have said repeatedly, Congress must hold ourselves to a higher standard and regain the trust of the American people."

-Politico first reported in December of last year that Lauren Greene, Farenthold's former communications director, had sued him in December 2014 for gender discrimination, sexual harassment, creating a hostile work environment and wrongful termination.
-Greene said another co-worker had said Farenthold said he'd had "sexual fantasies" and "wet dreams" about her and had told Green he was "estranged from his wife and had not had sex with her in years."
+Politico first reported in December that Lauren Greene, Farenthold's former communications director, had sued him in December 2014 for gender discrimination, sexual harassment, creating a hostile work environment and wrongful termination.
+According to Greene, another co-worker had said Farenthold said he had "sexual fantasies" and "wet dreams" about her and had told Greene that he was "estranged from his wife and had not had sex with her in years."
 When she complained about the comments, she was fired.
-Greene filed a lawsuit, but that was dropped after a private settlement was reached through the Congress's Office of Compliance.
+Greene filed a lawsuit, but that was dropped after a private settlement was reached through the Congress' Office of Compliance.

 Another male former staffer also detailed to CNN how the congressman was verbally abusive and created a hostile work environment, frequently using profanity and making vulgar sexual comments.
-Farenthold denied he had used some of the crude sexual language the staffer claimed, but did admit he used profanity in referring to some aides, but it was "in jest, not in anger."
+Farenthold denied he had used some of the crude sexual language the staffer described.
+He did admit he used profanity in referring to some aides but said it was "in jest, not in anger."

-The Corpus Christi-area seat he represents is now a solidly Republican seat that voted for President Trump by 24 points.
-A Republican source familiar with the situation said it's unlikely there will be a special election called.
+The Corpus Christi-area seat he represents is a solidly Republican district that voted for President Trump by 24 points.
+A Republican source familiar with the situation said it's unlikely a special election will be called.

 Farenthold was first elected in the Tea Party wave of 2010, defeating Democratic Rep. Solomon Ortiz.
-Redistricting before the 2012 cycle made the once-competitive district much redder and he hadn't faced a serious re-election threat since.
+Redistricting before the 2012 cycle made the once-competitive district much redder, and Farenthold hadn't faced a serious re-election threat since.